SoftUni-Internal/interactive-content/EN/04-Debugging-Techniques/03-Data-Inspection.md

 - Allows you to inspect various states of your application
 - Several different kinds of "predefined" watches windows
 - "Custom" watches windows also possible
-    - Contains only variables that you choose to add
+    - contains only variables that you choose to add
-    - Right click on the variable and select "Add to Watches"
+    - right click on the variable and select "Add to Watches"
-    - Write the variable name in Watches window
+    - write the variable name in Watches window

 [/slide]